 How to Style a Bomber Jacket 3 Ways

-If you’re looking for a great transitional weather piece that can be mixed and matched to make lots of outfits, then look to the bomber jacket!
+If you’re looking for a great transitional weather piece that can be mixed and matched to make lots of outfits, then look to the bomber jacket (just like the 1913 Silver Bomber Jacket)!
 I had so much fun styling and wearing this jacket, a part of my monthly selects with Rent the Runway!
 From an effortless midi skirt to my favorite bootcut jeans, I was pleasantly surprised with how many ways this jacket can be styled.

 Just as I share my top styling tricks and tips with my Style Coaching clients, I am sharing with you how to style a bomber jacket 3 different ways.
 This will allow you to see an item’s versatility and give you inspiration to style an item in your closet in a fresh way!